 Introduction

 The conclusion of a game session derives from a series of decisions and actions made throughout the game.
 In many situations, analyzing and understanding the events, mistakes, and flows of a concrete gameplay experience may be useful for understanding the achieved results.
 A game flow analysis may also be fundamental for detecting symptoms of problems that occurred due to wrong decision-making or even bad gameplay design.
-Without this type of analysis, it would be required to play the game again and make same decisions to intuitively guess which ones were responsible for generating the problem depending on the game dynamics and its complexity, reproducing the same state can be unviable, making it difficult to replay and identify, in a trial and error approach, the source of the problem.
+Besides that, without any formalized process, this type of analysis may be subjective and depending on the game, it would be required to play it again and make same decisions to intuitively guess which ones were responsible for generating the problem depending on the game dynamics and its complexity.
+Thus, reproducing the same state can be unviable, making it difficult to replay and identify, in a trial and error approach, the source of the problem.
 In addition, examining the game flow allows the identification of good and bad attitudes made by the player.
 This knowledge can be used in future game sessions to avoid making the same mistakes or even to adjust gameplay features.

 The analysis process for detecting gameplay issues is done nowadays in an artisanal way by using a popular beta testing [1] approach.
 The beta test phase is an indispensable source of data for the developers about technical issues or bugs found in the game.
 Normally, beta testers are volunteers who were recruited to play the game in an early, pre-release, build of the game where they can provide information about technical issues and provide feedback about the gameplay mechanics.
 Thus, beta testing is a crucial part of the development to identify important issues in the game.
 However, developers have little control over the beta testers’ gameplay experience or the environment due to the fact that they can play at home.